 Tip 2: Focus on explaining the difference well.

-Earnings per share (EPS) and diluted earnings per share help in calculating the companies’ profitability.
-However, EPS only includes common shares, while diluted EPS also account for convertible securities like convertible bonds and preferred stocks.”
+Earnings per share (EPS) and diluted earnings per share help calculate the companies’ profitability.
+However, EPS only includes common shares, while diluted EPS accounts for convertible securities like convertible bonds and preferred stocks.”

 18. Differentiate between Free Cash Flow to Firm (FCFF) and Free Cash Flow to Equity (FCFE).